 Phosphorus is an element with the symbol P that attaches to soil particles and is naturally present in water in low concentrations.
-Together with nitrogen, it is an essential nutrient for plant life and is measured as either total phosphorus (TP), or dissolved reactive phosphorus (DRP).
+Together with nitrogen, it is an essential nutrient for instream plant life and is commonly measured as either total phosphorus (TP) or dissolved reactive phosphorus (DRP).

 Dissolved reactive phosphorus (DRP)

 Over time the phosphate that is bound to the sediment dissolves, and becomes available for aquatic plant and algae growth.
-This is particularly an issue in slow flowing rivers where the phosphorus bound to sediment can gradually dissolve, feeding aquatic weeds and algae for many years.
+In this form, it is called dissolved reactive phosphorus (DRP).
 DRP concentrations are an indication of a waterbody’s ability to support algae and plant growth.